 Here are some tips:

-- Appreciate the small things.
+1. Appreciate the small things

-- Encourage them to give.
+2. Encourage them to be generous

 When your child is always receiving, they may forget there are others who need things more than they do.
 In this case, you can create opportunities for them to give.
 For birthdays or the Holidays your children may have an overflow of gifts so ask them if they would give any of their used or new toys to less fortunate children.
 This helps to overcome the attitude of entitlement and teach them the value of giving and sharing.

-- Teach them the value of WORK.
+3. Teach them the value of giving back

 These trips enable your children to peel back the layers and be on the road to leading contented lives of gratitude and fulfillment.

-Hands Up Holidays specializing in luxury family trips that combine sightseeing with serving through meaningful philanthropic-volunteering opportunities.
-Contact us so we can help you create an amazing trip where your children will realize how lucky they are.
+We hope you have gained some insights into how to get your kids to realize how lucky they areHands Up Holidays specializes in luxury family trips that combine sightseeing with serving through meaning. ful philanthropic-volunteering opportunities.
+Contact us so we can help you create an amazing trip and show how to get your kids to realize how lucky they are.